secml: A Python Library for Secure and Explainable Machine Learning: Software Description

-\myparagraph{Main packages.} The library is organized in different packages, as depicted in Fig.~\ref{fig:lib-architecture}.
-The \adv package implements different adversarial attacks and provides the functionalities to perform security evaluations.
-It encompasses the evasion attacks provided by \cleverhans, as well as our implementations of evasion and poisoning attacks~\cite{biggio18}.
 The \ml package imports classifiers from \sklearn and DNNs from \pytorch.
 We have extended \sklearn classifiers with the gradients required to run evasion and poisoning attacks, which have been implemented analytically.
 Our library also supports chaining different modules (e.g., scalers and classifiers) and can automatically compute the corresponding end-to-end gradient via the chain rule.
-The \explanation package implements the feature- and prototype-based explanation methods by~\citet{ribeiro16,sundararajan17-icml,koh17-icml}.
-The \optim package provides an implementation of the projected gradient descent (PGD) algorithm, and a more efficient version of it that runs a bisect line search along the gradient direction (PGD-LS) to reduce the number of gradient evaluations~\citep[for more details, see][]{demontis19-usenix}.
+The \explanation package implements the feature- and prototype-based explanation methods~\cite{ribeiro16,sundararajan17-icml,koh2017understanding}.
+The \optim package provides an implementation of the projected gradient descent (PGD) algorithm, and a more efficient version of it that runs a bisect line search along the gradient direction (PGD-LS) to reduce the number of gradient evaluations~\cite{demontis19-usenix}.
 Finally, \data provides data loaders for popular datasets, integrating those provided by \sklearn and \pytorch; \texttt{array} provides a higher-level interface for both dense (\numpy) and sparse (\scipy) arrays, enabling the efficient execution of attacks on sparse data representations; \pkfigure implements some advanced plotting functions based on \matplotlib (e.g., to visualize and debug attacks); and \textit{utils} provides functionalities for logging and parallel code execution.
+We also provide a model zoo, available on GitHub as well,\footnote{\url{https://github.com/pralab/secml-zoo}} that contains pre-trained models to rapidly test newly implemented attacks and utilities.

+We recap the main functionalities of \secml in Table~\ref{tab:tools-comparison}, where we also compare it with other relevant libraries.
+Notably, our library is the sole that provides attack loss inspection plots to choose the appropriate attacks' hyperparameters, and security evaluation plots, to ease the complexity of assessing the robustness of machine learning models.
+Moreover, the features offered by \secml are not only related to attacking machine learning models, but they are gathered to elevate \secml as a complete tool for attacking, inspecting, and assessing the performances of machine learning models.